dhellmann/pymotw-3/source/configparser/index.rst

 ::

-	$ python configparser_read.py
+	$ python3 configparser_read.py

 	http://localhost:8080/bugs/

 .. {{{end}}}

 The :func:`read` method also accepts a list of filenames.
 Each name in turn is scanned, and if the file exists it is opened and read.

 .. include:: configparser_read_many.py
    :literal: